 Launching a New Product Overseas

 If you are mulling over launching a product on an overseas market, and pricing this product seems to be difficult due to the absence of analogous products there, killing two birds with one stone seems like a possibility in this case.
-You can arrange for the product being exposed in several instances in several suitable selling environments, and gauge both your potential customer’s overall reaction and that to the price tag you will put on.
+You can arrange for the product being exposed in several instances and in several suitable selling environments, and then gauge both your potential customer’s overall reaction and their reaction to the price tag you will put on.

 Incidentally, gaining an insight into your audience’s future reaction to you marking up your prices sometime in the near offing can also be an entirely feasible option.

 Surprising as it may be, B2B Marketing would be just another area of Marketing to benefit from the further rise of Face Recognition.

 For example, one promising use of the Facial Recognition technology many exhibition marketers are sure to fall in love with is capturing on camera visitors to an exhibition booth, and then determining their reaction to one’s exhibit or individual products (including with a view to approaching them with an offer later).

 It is possible to determine your visitors’ age, sex and the emotions your products invoke and use this information to modify your product offering or gainfully adjust it otherwise.

 You can also determine which of your exhibited products is likely to be more of a success, when released.
 You run a carpet factory?
 Hook up a Facial Recognition app while exhibiting your stuff, - some of those patterns will, most probably, not catch on, and it’s better to reconsider at an earlier stage your intention to launch these ones into production.

 Is All This Possible Presently, and What Does One Need to Create a Facial Recognition App That Can Be Used for Marketing Purposes?